socketio/socket.io/README.md

   - Easy to unit test
 - Runs inside HTML5 WebWorker
 - Can send and receive binary data
-  - Receives in ArrayBuffer or Blob when in browser, and Buffer or ArrayBuffer in Node
+  - Receives as ArrayBuffer or Blob when in browser, and Buffer or ArrayBuffer in Node
+  - When XHR2 or WebSockets are used, binary is emitted directly.
+Otherwise binary is encoded into base64 strings, and decoded when binary types are supported.
   - With browsers that don't support ArrayBuffer, an object { base64: true,
     data: dataAsBase64String } is emitted in onmessage